zuble/uws4vad/docs/Meth.md

-Below are the collected works under the WVAD paradigm, for both UCF and XDV, divided by the evaluated test set *o(verall)/a(nomaly)*.
+Below are the collected works under WVAD paradigm.

+Results refer to the test subset which methods were evaluated, *o(verall)/a(nomaly)*, when provided.

 | Year | Method | Feature | UCF (AUCo,AUCa,FAR) | XDV (APo,APa,FAR) |
 |------|---------|----------|-------------------|------------------|